 - First, lie down straight on your back and keep your shoulders and upper chest still.

-- Each time you inhale, focus on raising your belly and as you exhale, lower your belly.
+- Every time you inhale, focus on raising your belly and as you exhale, lower your belly.

-- Then, inhale and exhale with both your mouth and nose.
+- Then, inhale and exhale through your mouth as well as your nose.

-- With a bit of practice, belly breathing will start becoming easier to you and will actually feel absolutely natural.
+- With continuous practice, belly breathing will start becoming easier and will come to you naturally.

-Work on improving the way you breathe through your mouth if you notice that you aren’t breathing properly.
-Of course, all this might seem tedious but over time, you will be able to adopt a better technique and thereby improve your running performance and efficiency.
+Concentrate on the way you breathe through your mouth, if you feel that you aren’t breathing properly.
+Of course, this might seem tedious but over time, you will be able to adopt a better technique and thereby improve your running performance and efficiency.

 Including Walking in Your Routine

-Breathing is such a natural process that it actually feels weird to learn how to breathe while running.
-But, breathing correctly especially when you are running is especially essential.
-By including walking into your routine, you will be able to find and adopt the best technique for breathing while running.
+Breathing is such a natural process that it may sound weird to learn, how to breathe while running.
+But, breathing correctly especially while you are running is essential.
+By including walking into your day to day routine, you will be able to find and adopt the best technique for breathing while running.